-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards (including Australian Accounting Interpretations) and the Australian Charities and Not-for-Profits Commissions Act 2012 and the Charitable Fundraising Act 1991.
+The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards (including Australian Accounting Interpretations) and the Australian Charities and Not-for-Profits Commissions Act 2012 and the Australian Charities and Not-for-Profits Commission Regulation 2013.
 The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.